johnny5a/ReefDataEntrySuite/README.md

 ## Support

 For issues, feature requests, or questions about this extension, please refer to the REEF data entry documentation or contact the extension developer.

-## License

-This extension is provided as-is for use with REEF data entry.
-Fish data and images remain property of FishBase.
-Map data © OpenStreetMap contributors.